bpevs/johnny_decimal/README.md

-# Johnny Decimal Utilities
+# Johnny Decimal

-Utilities for interacting with a [Johnny Decimal](https://johnnydecimal.com/) filing system.
+Utilities built with Typescript, for interacting with a [Johnny Decimal](https://johnnydecimal.com/) filing system.

 See docs at https://ivebencrazy.github.io/johnny_decimal